Why Getting A Slim Child Restraint System For Your Little One Should Be Your Priority

 Once a child has reached the appropriate age, weight, and height to fit correctly in a booster seat, and has also developed the maturity to sit properly, there is no advantage to using a harness over their booster seat.

-What Is The Disadvantage Of A Booster Seat?
+What Is The Disadvantage Of A Booster Chair?

 Other Resources